Varanasi-Divya-Sree/DISASTER-MANAGEMENT-SYSTEM-/README.md

-# Helping-Hands-SIH2018
+# DISASTER-MANAGEMENT-SYSTEM
-Helping Hand is an Online and Offline Disaster Management System for Govt. of Assam with motive to help government and people of Assam during disaster.
+Disaster Management System is an Online and Offline Disaster Management System for Govt. of Assam with motive to help government and people of Assam during disaster.
 This project is a part of a solution developed for Smart India Hackathon 2018 that received 1st runner up prize

 ## Summary
 Disaster management is the process of preparing for, mitigating, responding to, and recovering from disasters to minimize loss of life, property, and environment.
 It involves coordinated efforts by government, community, and organizations.